tyborgplusplus/csv-db-maven-plugin/README.md

 CSV file name represents table name in database.
 The '__' (double underscore) in file name can be used as delimiter between table name and comment, like configuration__TEST.csv

 First row in csv represents column names in table.
-For date and timestamp columns 'now' could be used.
+For actual date or timestamp use 'now'.

 ![Alt text](/doc/csv.png?raw=true "csv example")

+Data types are determined from database columns.